maxday/lambda-perf/README.md

 - `llrt` on `provided.al2023`

 Each of this function is packaged in a zip file, uploaded to a S3 bucket.

+Note that the SnapStart feature is no longer benchmarked, as using it with a simple hello-world application may not represent a meaningful use case.

 ### Step 2